quantifiedcode/python-anti-patterns/docs/maintainability/the_loop_may_never_terminate.rst

 Modify the variable that impacts the loop condition ...................................................

-In the modified module below, the loop will finish executing as expected, because now the variable ``i`` is incremented by 1 in every iteration of the loop.
+In the modified module below, the loop finishes as expected, because now the variable ``i`` is incremented by 1 in every iteration of the loop.

 .. code:: python